Teivaz/game-ledger/backend/readme.md

 docker run -d -p 5432:5432 -e POSTGRES_DB=game-ledger -e POSTGRES_USER=admin -e POSTGRES_PASSWORD=admin postgres:9.6
 ```

 2. Create necessary tables for the database using commands from the "backend/game_ledger/resources/tables.sql" file.
+_Note_ on MacOS you need to have postgress installed prior to installing dependencies.
+To do so run `brew install postgresql`.
 3. Install dependencies with `poetry install`
 4. Activate virtual environment with `poetry shell`
 5. Run the app with